Bacha posh

+Families may choose to raise a daughter bacha posh so that she can earn an income, particularly in the absence of male relatives, to enable her mother and sisters greater freedom of movement, or due to preference for a son.

 Overview

 In Afghanistan, there is societal pressure for families to have a son to carry on the family name and to inherit the father's property.
+Families with only daughters or few sons may be stigmatized and seen as weak.

 In the absence of a son, families may dress one of their daughters as a male, with some adhering to the belief that having a bacha posh will make it more likely for a mother to give birth to a son in a subsequent pregnancy.
+If one of the daughters is a tomboy, she may be more likely to be chosen as bacha posh than her sisters; however, the choice is made by the family without the girl's input.

 A girl living as a boy will dress in characteristic male clothing, have her hair cut short, and use a male name.
-The purpose of the practice is not deception and many people, such as teachers or family friends, will be aware that the child is actually a girl.
-In her family, she will occupy an intermediate status in which she is treated as neither a daughter nor fully as a son, but she will not need to cook or clean like other girls.
+Within her family, she will not need to cook or clean like other girls.
 As a bacha posh, a girl is more readily able to attend school, run errands, move freely in public, escort her sisters in places where they could not be without a male companion, play sports and find work.

 The girl's status as a bacha posh usually ends when she enters puberty.
 Women raised as a bacha posh often have difficulty making the transition from life as a boy and adapting to the traditional constraints placed on women in Afghan society.

+The role of a bacha posh in the community is complex.
+The child's community is often aware that she is a girl, but nonetheless acknowledges her as a boy.
+However, the fact that she is a girl is handled discreetly and not openly discussed.
+Open acknowledgement that she is a girl may bring shame upon her family or make her vulnerable to violence.
+While some girls raised bacha posh report no issues within the community when they transitioned back to living as a woman, there are also reports that families often move when she transitions so that her true identity is not openly revealed.

 Azita Rafaat, a legislator elected to the National Assembly of Afghanistan to represent Badghis Province, has had no sons and has raised one of her daughters as a bacha posh.
 She said she understood that "it's very hard for you to believe why one mother is doing these things to their youngest daughter," and that "things are happening in Afghanistan that is really not imaginable for you as a Western people."